wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_depth.rst

 Parameters
 -----------------------------------------

-The FDE service requires a specified number of mandatory parameters.
+The FlDM service requires a specified number of mandatory parameters.
 The table below describes these parameters.

 .. list-table::
    :widths: 20 60 20